 thus allowing larger data.sets to be calculated

 Logical.
 Should a progress bar be displayed?
-Default is FALSE
+Default is FALSE, although

 be useful

-A numeric of length 1 (if inverse = FALSE
+A numeric of length 1 (if inverse = FALSE) or 2 (if inverse = TRUE)

 representing the requested index.